Why Do We Celebrate Midsummer?

 Actually, this has very little to do with faith and very much to do with an astronomical phenomenon.

-A young female in flower wreath.
-This is something you see a lot in Sweden around Midsummer.
+A young female in a flower wreath.
+This is something you often see in Sweden around Midsummer.

 Midsummer: A Pagan Origin

-Midsummer is a feast to celebrate the astronomical phenomenon of Summer solstice that occurs around the 21st of June each year in the Northern hemisphere.
+Midsummer is a feast celebrating the astronomical phenomenon of the Summer solstice, which occurs around the 21st of June each year in the Northern hemisphere.

-This is actually the best way to describe it in general and neutral terms but actually, it is not just about that since the sun were a divinity in all pagan religions that
+This is actually the best way to describe it in general and neutral terms, but actually, it is not just about that, since the sun was a divinity in all pagan religions that

-precedes the monotheistic religions that are dominant today, from Egypt to Norse mythology.
+precedes the monotheistic religions dominant today, from Egyptian to Norse mythology.

 Luckily, these idols were thrown away and righteously denounced by the people living in Scandinavia when they heard about the One True and Only God (Deuteronomy 6:4, Isaiah 44:25)